-Project 21 member Stone Washington is a research fellow in the Center for Advancing Capitalism at the Competitive Enterprise Institute.
-At CEI, he primarily conducts policy research on investing, finance, and federal regulation of the American economy.
+Project 21 member Stone Washington is a research fellow in the Center for Advancing Capitalism at the Competitive Enterprise Institute (CEI).
+At CEI, he conducts policy research on investing, administrative proceedings, and federal regulation of the American economy.

 Stone is a member of the Steamboat Institute’s Emerging Leaders Council.
-He recently completed a traineeship with the U.S. Securities and Exchange Commission and a Research Assistantship at the Manhattan Institute.
+He recently completed a traineeship with the U.S. Securities and Exchange Commission (SEC) and a research assistantship at the Manhattan Institute.

 As a published writer, his work has appeared on Professor Ellis Washington’s website, Ellis Washington Report and Renew America.
-Stone was also published by InsideSources, RealClearMarkets, College Fix, the American Spectator, and the Washington Times.
+Stone’s work has also been published by City Journal, RealClearMarkets, Discourse Magazine, the American Spectator and the Wall Street Journal.

 Proposed Legislation Could Revitalize Cities and Reduce Crime (September 2021)